😷 I am currently on a lengthy sick leave, so expect fewer blog posts and less activity on GitHub until later this year.

 Serif Garamond OFL

 NV Garamond is an EB Garamond version that contains a bunch of tweaks, mostly related to glyph sizes.
-This one has a dedicated repository that I’ve linked.
-OFL licensed.
+This version is about 10% optically larger than EB Garamond, which, with an adjusted line height, makes it ideal for reading on Kobo devices.
+This version has a dedicated repository that I’ve linked because of the manual edits that I’ve made.

 NV Jost